jcrewerts/MyProject-Identifiers/README.md

 </p>

-#### Field Running
+### Field Running

-The data is collected using a data aquisition system on the sprayer and stored in a local repository for referenced.
+The data is collected using a data aquisition system on the sprayer and stored in a local repository for reference.
+Axiomatics, CAN bus, tars, potentiometer, ultrasonic, and pressure sensors were all used to aquire signals

 <p align="center">
   <img width="500" height="500" src="Photos/EastDairyMap.PNG">
 </p>

-#### Boom and Chassis Characteristics
+### Boom and Chassis Characteristics

 <p align="center">
   <img src="SixDOF.PNG">
 </p>

-<p align="center">Figure 1: TARS Translational Motion Source: Honeywell</p>
+<p align="center">Source: Honeywell TARS Translational Motion</p>
-Figure 1: TARS Translational Motion Source: Honeywell

 ### Data Analysis Questions